×

 6. They’re Constantly Brave

 Fear is a very human emotion, and it’s one men are just as capable of experiencing.
 Though we turn to men in terrifying situations, that stereotype perpetuates the idea that they can’t be afraid like the rest of us.
+It also feeds into the belief that men can't show emotion.

 7. They’re Likely to Cheat

 Devoted men stick by their partners, yet this nasty stereotype says otherwise.
 Though some stats report men cheat more often, the numbers are closer than you think between men and women.
+Either way, it's important to get that so-called research out of your mind.

 8. They Don’t Listen